roehampton/module-content/msc-software-development-2/week-03/seminar/README.md

 Firstly, in your groups decide who is facilitating the  meeting today.

-#### 1. Purpose
+#### 1. Problem statement

-You should aim for a single sentance for the purpose of the format...

-'The purpose of this application is to provide a platform where...'

-You can then add detail with some 'how can we...' questions.
-Use the wishes that you have identified in your personas to formulate these questions.
+A problem statement answers the following questions - the 5w's:

+ - What is the problem?
+ - Who is affected by the problem?
+ - Where does the problem occur?
+ - When does the problem occur?
+ - Why does the problem occur and why is it important to solve?

+Remember that...

+ - A problem statement should identify and explain a problem​
+ - It should not identify a solution, but should suggest many possible solutions

+See if you can formulate the problem statement in your group.

 __How can we... questions__

-Three or four 'how can we...' questions should cover the purposes of your project.
+Attempt to write three or four 'how can we...' questions should cover the purposes of your project.
 Questions in this format are often used by designers. _They are useful becuase they focus on the problem that needs solving rather than jump into a solution too early on._

 Example:

-(For my case study - coffee shop rating site)
+(for coffee shop review site)
 1. How can we help people find good coffee shops in a particular town?
 2. How can we enable keen coffee drinkers to rate coffee shops?
 3. How can we enable coffee drinkers keep track of coffee shops they have visited before?